-Your Ref: Our Ref: Legal Services Hampshire Co unty Council Address: Brunel House, 21 Brunswick Place, Southampton, SO15 2AG 2 June 2020 Address: Brailet Heads, 21 Brailettek Flace, Gournampieri, Go To 274 FORMAL LETTER BEFORE CLAIM PURSUANT TO THE JUDICIAL REVIEW PRE-ACTION PROTOCOL Dear Madam OUR CLIENTS at due to the need to work from home in response to the coronavirus pandemic, this letter by email only.
-We request a formal response by email only.
-Il letter before action under the pre-action protocol for judicial review and a response requested with n 7 days, i.e. by 12 noon on 9 June 2020.
-We accept that this date for a response is a that this abrid he normal period provided for under the pre-action protocol for judicial review.
-We submorment is reasonable in light of the urgency of the case.
-Applications for transport for 20 are now open and HCC will shortly be making decisions under the policy.
-There is to provide for 14 days for a formal response and then issue a claim for judicial ubstantive hearing would not be reached until long after the academic year begins.
-Outransport from September 2020 to access an education.
-As set out in section 8 below, w • for an expedited rolled up hearing due to the urgency of this case.
-1. Proposed Defendant Hampshire Co unty Council ("HCC").
-2. The Claim ants.
-We are instruc ed by the following four clients: Ma hava alas l peen contacted by numerous other families concerned about HCC's post-16 transport
+Please note that due to th e need to work from home i in response to the corona virus pandemic, this letter has been sent by email or nly.
+We request a formal res sponse by email only.

+This is a formal letter before action under the pre-action protocol for judicial review and a response is requested within 7 days, i.e. by 12 noon on 9 June 2020.
+We accept that this date for a response is an abridgment of the normal period provided for under the pre-action protocol for judicial review.
+We submit that this abridgment is reasonable in light of the urgency of the case.
+Applications for transport for September 2020 are now open and HCC will shortly be making decisions under the policy.
+There is insufficient time to provide for 14 days for a formal response and then issue a claim for judicial review, as a substantive hearing would not be reached until long after the academic year begins.
+Our clients require transport from September 2020 to access an education.
+As set out in section 8 below, we intend to apply for an expedited rolled up hearing due to the urgency of this case.

+1. Proposed Defendant

+Hampshire County Council ("HCC").

+2. The Claimants

+We are instructed by the following four clients:

+We have also been contacted by numerous other families concerned about HCC's post-16 transport policy for 2020/21, who are prepared to instruct us if necessary.